 Simply giving someone complete access to your password manager or your entire collection of personal files can feel scary — and rightfully so.
 It’s not something to do lightly.

 To be honest, if you’re not sure a specific individual can be trusted with the information, it’s likely they shouldn’t be.
 You want someone you can really trust.

 One way I’ve found that helps just a little is to provide that critical information on paper in a sealed envelope.
 The implication is that you could ask for the envelope back, and, seeing it still sealed, know your trust was not misplaced.

-A variation of this approach is to use what’s called a “two man rule“.
-With this approach, you never give a single person your complete password, but instead select two (or more) individuals, and give each of them a portion of it.
-Only when they are in agreement can they assemble the pieces and gain access.
+A variation of this approach is a “two-man rule“.
+With this approach, you never give a single person your complete password, but instead select two (or more) individuals and give each of them a portion of it.
+Only when they agree can they assemble the pieces and gain access.

 A little documentation and a lot of trust

 It all boils down to a little documentation and perhaps a couple of simple additions to your existing routine.
 You should already be making sure that your data, passwords, and identity are secure.
-Chances are, building in a secure mechanism for disaster recovery isn’t going to be all that difficult.
+Building in a secure mechanism for disaster recovery isn’t going to be all that difficult.

-Trusting the right person should be the part requiring the most thought.
+Trusting the right person requires the most thought.
 The rest is, essentially, just paperwork.